Does Medicare Pay for Assisted Living? Your Questions Answered?

 Medicare is a federal health insurance program that is run by the federal government.
 It mainly focuses on and provides coverage to individuals who are 65+ or have a disability, no matter what your income.
 There is no means test for Medicare.

 Medicaid is an assistance program run by both state and federal governments and provides health coverage if you have a very low income.
 Medicaid does not pay money to you; instead, it sends payments directly to your health care providers.
-Eligibility is largely determined by income level.
+Eligibility is largely determined by income and resource level.
 Medicaid programs offer a wider range of health care services compared to Medicare.